moflaher/ttide_py/README.md

 2) t_predic is working.
 Call it with [xout]=t_predic(time_in,names,freq,tidecon)

-3) The code is a little messy and they are a few hacky bits, that probably will need to be fixed.
+3) The code is a little messy and they are a few hacky bits that probably will need to be fixed.
 The most notable is in noise_realizations.
 It swaps eig vectors around to match Matlab's output.
 Also, the returned diagonal array would sometimes be a negative on the order of 10^-10.
 Values between (-0.00000000001,0) are forced to 0.

 4) ttide_py was initially converted to python with SMOP.
 Available at, https://github.com/victorlei/smop.git.